jython/devguide/committing_hg_jy.rst

    [extensions]
    share =

-Once you have :ref:`cloned the hg.python.org/jython repository <checkout>` you can create the other shared clones using::
+Once you have :ref:`cloned the hg.python.org/jython repository <checkout-jy>` you can create the other shared clones using::

    $ hg share jython 2.7  # create a new shared clone